SahilTChaudhary/sahiltchaudhary.github.io/_portfolio/2_quadrupedRobot.md

     </div>
     <figcaption style="text-align: center;"><u><em>Simulation-2 Motion capabilities of the Robot</em></u></figcaption>

+* <b>Results</b>
-    * <p style="text-align: justify;"><b>Results</b><br>The simulations above show the final output of the project depicting the capabilities of the robot.
+    <p>The simulations above show the final output of the project depicting the capabilities of the robot.
 It can also be observed that the robot is fully capable of dropping down to a much lower height as the limbs are out of plane of the robot.
 This increases the mobility of the robot in cramped and low lying areas.
-It can also be noted that the robot is able to maintain the same functionality as before without the increase in any additional constraints due to the redesigning of the legs. </p>
+It can also be noted that the robot is able to maintain the same functionality as before without the increase in any additional constraints due to the redesigning of the legs.</p>